jcvincentliu/Personal-Website/content/posts/Song translation - The Grand Land, Beyond.md

 --- VERSE---

-On those greenery and vibrant road,
+On those greenery and vibrant roads,
 they was once dyed by myriad bloods and tears

 On that aged and frowned face,